How Can Physical Therapy Help With Complex Regional Pain Syndrome Type II (Causalgia)?

 1. Movement Therapy

-You’ll want to make sure you’re moving your affected limb after your injury as soon as you are cleared to do so by your medical providers.
+It’s a good idea to start moving your affected limb after your injury as soon as you are cleared to do so by your medical providers.

 There are both passive and active movements your physical therapist can use to get you back to what you love to do.